LibreELEC/documentation/development/build-commands/build-addons.md

 PROJECT=Generic ARCH=x86_64 scripts/create_addon all
 ```

-It is also posssible to exclude specific add-ons:
+It is also possible to exclude specific add-ons:

 ```text
 PROJECT=Generic ARCH=x86_64 scripts/create_addon all -game.* -official -pvr.hts